dinaabdulrasoul/Bank-Marketing-Campaigns-ML-Models/README.md

 The dataset contains 32950 training examples in a csv file.
 ### **Solution**
 We had two approaches to solving the problem, the first approach was by using Hyperdrive to obtain the best values of the hyperparamters for a scikit-learn logistic regression model, in order to maximize the accuracy of the model.
-The second approach, was to use Azure's automl to find the best performing model based on the highest accuracy value.
+The second approach, was to use Azure's AutoML to find the best performing model based on the highest accuracy value.

 ## Scikit-learn Pipeline
 * We first need to prepare our train.py script by:
-  * Importing the csv file containing the marketing campaigns data into our dataset using the TabularDataSetFactory module.
+  * Importing the csv file containing the marketing campaigns data into our dataset using the TabularDatasetFactory module.
   * Cleaning the dataset, which included droping NaN values.
   * Splitting our dataset into training set (80% of the data) & test set (20% of the data.)
   * Creating a Logistic Regression model using sci-kit learn.